Release time for taking the COVID-19 vaccine

 Can release time be applied retroactively if an employee previously used their own time off for their own COVID-19 vaccine before the policy was announced?
 Can release time be applied retroactively if an employee used their own time off after the Governor’s August 18 vaccination requirement was issued?

 Yes, release time may be applied retroactively if a staff or student employee used paid or unpaid time off (of up to two hours per shot) during work hours to get vaccinated prior to the announcement of the release time policy.

 Are temporary hourly staff or student employees eligible for release time?

 Am I authorized for additional release time if the vaccination site runs out of the vaccine prior to my scheduled appointment or my appointment was cancelled right before I arrived?

 Does vaccination status make a difference as units consider return-to-work options for individual staff?

 No. Do not treat vaccinated and unvaccinated employees differently as you develop plans for returning staff to the workplace.
-Regardless of vaccination status, all employees who return to onsite work must follow the UW’s COVID-19 prevention guidelines, which include wearing masks, following physical distancing and completing daily attestations.
+Regardless of vaccination status, all employees who return to onsite work must follow the UW’s COVID-19 prevention guidelines.